Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 It’s important to remember that each person will experience Opana detox and withdrawal differently.
 This timeline is just a general guide for what you or a loved one may or may not experience during Opana withdrawal.

-12 to 24 hours after the last dose: | Early Opana withdrawal symptoms may begin to appear during this time.
-They typically include anxiety, restlessness, and other flu-like symptoms. |
+- 12 to 24 hours after the last dose: Early Opana withdrawal symptoms may begin to appear during this time.
+They typically include anxiety, restlessness, and other flu-like symptoms.

-2 to 3 days after the last dose: | The person may begin to experience muscle pain, nausea, headaches, sweating, insomnia, stomach problems, and overall irritation.
-Strong drug cravings are also common during Opana detox. |
+- After the last dose, the person may start to feel some symptoms.
+This can happen 2 to 3 days later.
+They might experience muscle pain, nausea, headaches, sweating, trouble sleeping, stomach issues, and general irritation.
+Strong drug cravings are also common during Opana detox.

-3 to 5 days after the last dose: | Although most of the intense Opana withdrawal symptoms typically subside by this point, a person may still experience some stomach cramping, muscle aches, chills, and fatigue. |
+- 3 to 5 days after the last dose: Most intense Opana withdrawal symptoms usually go away by now.
+However, a person may still feel stomach cramps, muscle aches, chills, and tiredness.

-Long-Term Rehab for Opana Addiction
+Long-Term Rehab for Oxymorphone Addiction

 - Gain more knowledge and insight about the disease of addiction